SSH Access

 1. Click your username in the top-right corner of the web interface and select My Profile.

-2. Paste your public SSH key into the SSH Public Key field and click Update.
+2. Paste your public SSH key into the SSH Authorized Keys field and click Update.

-• This key will be used for all your containers, enabling passwordless authentication.
+• All listed keys will be used for your SSH-enabled spaces, enabling passwordless authentication from any matching private key.

 3. Alternatively, automatically fetch your public keys from GitHub by entering your GitHub username in the GitHub Username field.